Graph-ICS/Graph-ICS/readme.md

 https://github.com/Graph-ICS/Graph-ICS
 1.2.
 Click on "Clone or Download"
 1.3.
 Click on "Download ZIP"
 1.4.
-Unpack the file and save it at the path of your choice
+Unpack the file and save it at the project path of your choice, e.g. "D:\Graph-ICS"

 ### 2. Install Debugging Tools from the Windows SDK